Automattic/happychat-client/src/lib/auth/README.md

 | `options.token` | string | Required by `wpcom-oauth-by-token` | - | - | oauth accessToken
 | `options.proxy` | object | Required by `wpcom-proxy-iframe` | - | - | wpcom auth proxy object

-`authorizeChat( state )` - Authorize and start chat session by signing a JWT and returns jwt, userId, skills and geolocation prepared.
+`authorizeChat( state )` - Authorizes and starts a chat session by signing a JWT.
+Will return signed jwt, userId, skills and geolocation.

 `getUser()` - Get current user details via WPcom api endpoint (/me), resolves if there is no selected strategy.